Table of Contents

 In addition, your eyes are specially adapted to even the most adverse conditions.
 You can take the Search action as a bonus action on your turn.

-Also at 3rd level, you have learned to carefully observe your enemies before committing to the fight.
-Once on each of your turns, when you damage the target of your Marked for Death feature, you can increase that damage by an amount equal to one roll of your Quarry Die if you used the Scout action against the target prior to attacking it.
+Also at 3rd level, you have learned to patiently analyze your enemy's weaknesses before committing to the fight.
+Once on each of your turns, when you damage the target of your Marked for Death feature, you can increase that damage by one roll of your Quarry Die if you used the Scout action against the target since the end of your last turn.

-When you deal this extra damage, you can immediately apply one of the following benefits of your choice:
+When you deal this extra damage, you also learn one of the following about your quarry:

 Vanguard